 By: Charles W. Boatright

-The Fine ARTS of Golf
+The Fine ARTS of Golf Swing

 I wrote an article about the Dust-off pilots during the Vietnam War that developed what they thought was a superstitious element in successfully completing their mission.
 In reality, the Dust-off pilots were adhering to a routine.
 In bridge work that I did as a project engineer building the bridges in the Florida Keys, I used to walk I-beams between 30 to 150 feet above the ground or water.
 To develop and maintain my confidence, I held a Sharpie pen in my right hand.
-It gave me a sensation of holding on to a line.
+It gave me a sensation of holding on to a horizontal lifeline.
 This was a routine I developed to give me confidence to walk the I-beams.
-In golf, the golfer does the same thing with a routine.
+In golf, the golfer does the same thing with a setup and routine.
 Routine gives the golfer the confidence to hit the particular shot during their pre-shot routine.

 LPGA Manulife Classic Playoff Analysis

 To understand how important Technique and the next part (S) Sequence, which is the fourth part, look at the LPGA Manulife Classic playoff.
 This playoff was between Lexi Thompson, Ariya Jutanugarn, and In Gee Chun.
-In the YouTube Video of the LPGA Manulife Classic Playoff shown below, you will see how Ariya Jutanugarn won the tournament.
+In the YouTube Video of the LPGA Manulife Classic Playoff, you will see how Ariya Jutanugarn won the tournament.
 Even though Ariya Jutanugarn placed her tee shot left and about six-feet off the fairway, into the rough, while In Gee Chun and Lexi Thompson placed their tee shots in the fairway.

 After Lexi Thompson’s approach shot came up short and to the right, my wife asked me how I knew she was going to hit her approach shot short and to the right.
 I explained three reasons: